Pro Bono Today: What’s New, What’s Working

 Advancing CSR Without a Corporate Responsibility Officer

-Top corporate citizenship executives got together to talk about the state of corporate social responsibility and corporate citizenship as a profession under the auspices of LBG Research Institute’s Thought Leader Forum.
+Free White Paper on “Advancing CSR Without a Corporate Responsibility Officer.”
+Top corporate citizenship executives recently got together to talk about the state of corporate social responsibility and corporate citizenship as a profession under the auspices of LBG Research Institute’s Thought Leader Forum.
 See what they had to say about how companies without CROs can still advance their CSR agenda.

 Employee Engagement: Volunteerism

-How do companies use workplace and corporate giving to engage their employees?
+How are companies using volunteerism to engage employees?
 LBG Associates conducted a focus group on this topic at the Charities@Work conference in April 2012.
-This free white paper summarizes the findings and gives insight into what is popular and successful right now.
+This free white paper summarizes the findings and gives insight into the tactics that are getting employees out and volunteering.